Sparlix/Sparlix/README.md

 **Sparlix/Sparlix** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 -->
-I'm a 23 year-old Front End Developer from Utah, United States of America.
+I'm a 25 year-old Front End Developer from Las Vegas, United States of America.
 I have a passion for creating efficient, optimized, and responsive websites using the latest technologies.

-{ name: Cody, age: 23 }
+{ name: Cody, age: 25 }

 📜Languages / Frameworks: